Jitendra300/cyber-security-problem-statement-1/README.md

 ![Testing Virus](/images/testingEICAR.png)
 <br><br>

+6.)
+Any other thing about project you wanna add?
+-> Well nothing much.
+For each file being analyzed we keep log files of the form .json and .txt in logs/ directory for future reference and also for debugging.
+We also recommened user to make one virtualenv before downloading stuff from requirements.txt file using pip.

 # Future Projects:
 Maybe use Machine Learning and Neural Network Stuff to decide whether a given program might be malicious or not.